 3. Fondness of Running Water

-Cats may not love water as much as most dogs, but most seem interested in running water.
+Cats may not love water as much as most dogs do, but many are interested in running water.
 Some pet parents use fountains instead of water bowls because their cats prefer sipping from dripping or running water.
-The sound of you turning on the shower can be exciting to your pet, and it may be looking forward to a sip of shower water.
+The sound of you turning on the shower can be exciting to your pet, and they may be looking forward to a sip of shower water.
 Cats often drink from the puddles in the tub after their owners have finished bathing, and your cat may be sitting in front of the shower in anticipation of sipping the delicious shower runoff.
-If your cat loves drinking from running water, try to keep it away when you crank up the hot water in the shower.
+However, if your cat loves drinking from running water, try to keep them away when you crank up the hot water in the shower.

 4. Access to the Litter Box